 SEDP 402.
 Exceptionality and Technology: Augmentative and Alternative Communication and Assistive Technology.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Enrollment is restricted to students enrolled in the B.S.Ed. in Special Education and Teaching program who have been admitted to teacher preparation.
-This course will provide students with foundational ideas and concepts regarding the selection and use of assistive technology and augmentative and alternative communication for students with disabilities.
-Students will recognize and plan for the uses of technology that will aid the student in their education, work and independent living.
-This course emphasizes the selection and use of AT and AAC in general and special education settings (K-12) for students across the continuum of disability.
+This course will provide students with foundational ideas and concepts regarding the selection and use of assistive technology and augmentative and alternative communication for infants, toddlers, children and young adults with disabilities.
+Students will recognize and plan for the uses of technology that will aid children and young adults to access and navigate their environment.
+This course emphasizes the selection and use of AT and AAC in early intervention and general and special education settings for students across the continuum of disability.

 SEDP 404.
 Methods in Teaching Science and Social Studies for Students With Disabilities.
 3 Hours.

 SEDP 405.
-Collaborative Practices and Co-teaching in Inclusive Schools.
+Collaborative Practices to Support Inclusion for Children and Youth with Disabilities.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Enrollment is restricted to juniors or seniors with a minimum of 60 credits.
-This course is designed to help prospective general and special educators develop an understanding of collaborative and communication strategies, models and techniques to meet the educational needs of children with disabilities.
-Skills in consultation, case management and collaboration, including coordination of service delivery with related services providers, general educators, administrators, parents, students and other professions (e.g., paraprofessionals, community agencies) in collaborative work environments will be understood.
-Class activities, discussions and projects will concentrate on appropriately meeting the needs of children with disabilities within the context of the general education setting.
-Students will also study and practice a variety of instructional and organizational techniques for adapting the general classroom environments in order to address the needs of children with disabilities in the general education classroom.
+This course is designed to help prospective educators, early interventionists and clinicians develop an understanding of collaborative and communication strategies, models and techniques to meet needs of children with disabilities.
+Skills in consultation, case management and collaboration, including coordination of service delivery with related services providers, administrators, parents, students and other professionals (e.g., paraprofessionals, community agencies) in collaborative work environments will be emphasized.
+Students will learn essential teamwork skills, reflect on the application of those skills and practice a variety of instructional and organizational techniques for adapting inclusive environments to address the needs of children with disabilities.

 SEDP 410.
 Building a Community of Learners: Classroom Management.
 3 Hours.